Meet Dr. Braaten

 An accomplished and dynamic speaker, Dr. Braaten has traveled internationally, making engaging and informative presentations at conferences, meetings, and parenting groups.
 She is a frequent media contributor, including NBC News, WCVB Boston, CBS Boston, and The New York Times.

-Dr. Braaten is a prolific writer and the co-author of the best-selling book, Bright Kids Who Can’t Keep Up (2014), the first book of its kind to focus on information processing speed weaknesses in children.
-Recently (2019), she published the second edition of The Child Clinician's Report Writing Handbook, which has been called "the most comprehensive child assessment handbook available."
-She is the author of How to Find Mental Health Care for Your Child (2010), the co-author of Straight Talk about Psychological Testing for Kids (2003), and the author of the upcoming Bright Kids Who Couldn't Care Less.
+Dr. Braaten is a prolific writer, and her latest book, Bright Kids Who Couldn't Care Less (2023), was released to rave reviews and special coverage in The Boston Globe.
+Dr. Braaten is also co-author of the best-selling book, Bright Kids Who Can’t Keep Up (2014), the first book of its kind to focus on information processing speed weaknesses in children.
+In 2019, she published the second edition of The Child Clinician's Report Writing Handbook, which has been called "the most comprehensive child assessment handbook available."
+She is the author of How to Find Mental Health Care for Your Child (2010) and the co-author of Straight Talk about Psychological Testing for Kids (2003).

 Dr. Braaten received her MA from the University of Colorado and her PhD from Colorado State University.
 She is a mother of two and resides in Boston, MA.

 Please click here for a summary of Dr. Braaten's academic activities and research.